-In National Australia Bank Ltd v Rose VSCA 169, the Victorian Court of Appeal confirmed that NAB had breached the previous version of the Banking Code by failing to verbally inform a guarantor, Mr Rose, of certain written warnings in the documents (including that the guarantor should seek independent legal advice before signing), in the course of taking five guarantees from him in connection with the purchase of investment properties.
+In the case of National Australia Bank Ltd v Rose VSCA 169, the Victorian Court of Appeal confirmed that NAB had breached the previous version of the Banking Code by failing to verbally inform a guarantor, Rose, of certain written warnings in the documents (including that the guarantor should seek independent legal advice before signing) in the course of taking five guarantees from him in connection with the purchase of investment properties.
 The court held that the Banking Code was a term of the guarantee, and so the Banking Code breach constituted a breach of the banker–client contract.
-The court concluded that NAB’s breaches of the Banking Code caused loss to Mr Rose in the amount of the guarantees.
-This had the effect that Mr Rose was entitled to set-off A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. (i.e. that his liability under the guarantees should be reduced by the amount of his loss).
+The court concluded that NAB’s breaches of the Banking Code caused loss to Rose in the amount of the guarantees.
+This had the effect that Rose was entitled to set-off damages (i.e. that Rose’s liability under the guarantees should be reduced by the amount of his loss).

 Doggett v CBA VSCA 351